broder/broder.github.io/about.md

 ### Salesforce Android app

-I assisted development of an showcase [Android app][sf-app] which was designed to allow offline recording of sales data which would then synchronise to a Salesforce system.
+I assisted development of a showcase [Android app][sf-app] which was designed to allow offline recording of sales data which would then synchronise to a Salesforce system.

 _Technologies:_